UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 * The resources available on the Puma9 cluster will remain functionally identical to those on the existing Puma, including the number of CPUs per node and memory per CPU.
 Thus, Slurm batch scripts that work properly on Puma should work on the new Puma without modifications.

 ## Adapting existing analyses.
+If you have difficulty using the new updated Puma9 system, Please open a support ticket:  [HPC support ticket](https://uarizona.service-now.com/sp?id=sc_cat_item&sys_id=2983102adbd23c109627d90d689619c6&sysparm_category=84d3d1acdbc8f4109627d90d6896191f)

-Users may use currently cluster resources in a number of different ways.
-Here are general guidelines for adapting to the new environment.
+**Researchers may currently use cluster resources in a number of ways.
+Here are general guidelines for adapting to the new environment:**
 ### Users of Open on Demand
 Open on Demand users should be able to continue usage unchanged.
 ### Users of software modules
-Users who load analysis software with the "module load" command will generally be able to continue their work unchanged.
+Users who load analysis software with the "module load" command will generally be able to continue their analyses unchanged.
 All commonly used software modules have been transferred to Puma9, sometimes with version updates or changes.
 ### Users of conda environments
 Although we recommend switching to **Mamba** going forward, many conda users should be able to continue using their existing environments, although in some cases may need to recreate them.
 ### Users of Python